-Standard 1.5.2 in the Code requires that a GM food undergo a pre-market safety assessment before it may be sold in Australia and New Zealand.
+Standard 1.5.2 requires that a GM food undergo a pre-market safety assessment before it may be sold in Australia and New Zealand.
 Foods that have been assessed under the Standard, if approved, are listed in the Table to clause 2 of the Standard.

-The Applicant has developed LLRICE 62, a variety of GM rice tolerant to the herbicide glufosinate ammonium.
-Although commercial release of the grain will be in overseas countries, there is a possibility that imported rice products could include LLRICE62.
-The Applicant is therefore seeking an amendment to Standard 1.5.2 to approve food derived from LLRICE 62 in Australian and New Zealand markets.
+The Applicant has developed LLRICE62, a variety of GM rice tolerant to the herbicide glufosinate ammonium.
+Although commercial release of the grain and cultivation will be in overseas countries, it would be possible for imported rice products to include LLRICE62.
+The Applicant is therefore seeking an amendment to Standard 1.5.2 to approve food derived from LLRICE62 in Australian and New Zealand markets.

-Food derived from LLRICE 62 must be assessed for safety before it can be permitted for food use in Australia and New Zealand.
+Food derived from LLRICE62 must be assessed for safety before it can be permitted for food use in Australia and New Zealand.
 An amendment to the Code must be approved by the FSANZ Board, and subsequently be notified to the Australia and New Zealand Food Regulation Ministerial Council (Ministerial Council).
+An amendment to the Code may only be gazetted once the Ministerial Council process has been finalised.